-When developing the proposed attached technical conditions, The harmonised technical conditions for MFCN set out in this decision have been developed on the basis that the authorisation regime is expected to be on an individual authorisation basis.
-Individual authorisation may cover both nationwide licensing and licensing on a smaller geographic basis than nationwide.
-CEPT initiated additional work in order to provide guidance to assist administrations who are considering others authorisation regimes in 40.5-42.5 GHz and/or 42.5(43.5 GHz whilst ensuring protection of the other users of spectrum in this band..
+When developing the proposed attached technical conditions, The harmonised technical conditions for MFCN set out in this decision have been developed on the basis of an authorisation regime where the base station location are known.
+Additional considerations may be needed on a national basis for an authorisation regime where the location of base stations are not known to ensure that the harmonised technical conditions in this Decision are met.
+CEPT also noted, that definition of authorisation regime is a national matter.

 Depending on the authorisation regime applied in this band, there is a need for administrations to assess if it is necessary to impose additional technical conditions in order to ensure appropriate co-existence of terrestrial systems capable of providing wireless broadband electronic communications services with other services in the band.
 CEPT initiated an additional analysis in order to support administrations.